Did you know that the use of malware rose by 358% in 2020, and ransomware usage rose by 435%?

 On top of that, cyber crime can result in loss of traffic and have substantial financial and legal implications.
 There is nothing scarier than losing everything you've worked for on account of a cyber attack, so you need to take every step to ensure you're protected.

 With constant innovation in software and technology, businesses are moving many applications to the cloud, as there are more vulnerabilities for hackers to exploit.
+Moreover, there are various cybersecurity tools that you can use to ensure that your site is secured from vulnerable attacks.
 That said, there are also more ways that you can protect your website's data.

 Let's get started..